netscaler/ansible-collection-netscaleradc/docs/usage/speeding_up_execution.rst

 It is also just as fast as the best case with the default ``save_config`` option which would be to save the configuration once in case only one of the tasks made any change.

-Also note that the potential benefit increases, for each Netscaler module which utilizes the save configuration handler.
-For example if we had ten Netscaler modules making changes we would be saving the configuration ten times.
-Instead if these modules use the ``netscaler_save_config`` as a handler we will have only one call to the save operation.
+Also note that the potential benefit increases, for each Citrix ADC module which utilizes the save configuration handler.
+For example if we had ten Citrix ADC modules making changes we would be saving the configuration ten times.
+Instead if these modules use the ``citrix_adc_save_config`` as a handler we will have only one call to the save operation.